-Ok, it’s pretty old school but sometimes sending a text or whatsapp is just too short.
+Ok, sometimes sending a text or WhatsApp message is just too short.
 If you have a lot to say type it up onto an email.
 Once you start an email conversation its really easy to keep it up.
-You can check back what you talked about and answer any questions, so that nothing gets left unsaid.
+You can check back what you talked about and answer any questions so that nothing gets left unsaid.

-Now this is really old school but really effective.
-Buy a postcard here or there, write a little letter about what you’ve seen and pop it in the post box.
+Now, this is old school but really effective.
+Buy a postcard on your travels, write a note about what you’ve seen or done, grab a stamp and pop it in the post box.
 It will be such a nice surprise for whoever receives it back home and you know it will get pride of place on the fridge.